Skip to contents

 Kind of questions

-We have simplified and generalized the definition process for 9 types of questions, so that we do not even have to indicate the type to define them, it is deduced from the definition: It depends on the value of the answer field.
+We have simplified and generalized the definition process for 10 types of questions, so that we do not even have to indicate the type to define them, it is deduced from the definition: It depends on the value of the answer field.
 In some cases a character in the type field is used to distinguish between two types whose definition is identical or to indicate the orientation of the answers (horizontal or vertical), as we will see below.
-We dedicate a section to each type with the names that are generated in the xml file.

 Only includes the question statement with or without an image (the answer field is empty).
 The answer to the question is made through free text.
 Below is an example that we had shown before.